Kevinpgalligan/ka/README.md

 * Strongly typed, dispatch.

 ### TODO
-* Units.
-* Lazy combinatorics type.
+* Tests for unit parsing.
+* Implement the eval side of units.
+* Fix bug: C(4,2) returns 6/1, something fucky going on with the type system there.
+* Integrate quantities into type system, quantity arithmetic / functions.
 * Fix CLI so it doesn't interpret leading negative unary operator as a flag: <https://docs.python.org/3/library/argparse.html#arguments-containing>
+* Use Python's built-in numerical type hierarchy, if possible.
+So that not everything needs to be wrapped.
+Will probably require quite a bit of refactoring.
 * Refactor ugly divide(), leverage dispatch.
-* C(4,2) returns 6/1, something fucky going on with the type system there.
 * Handle runtime errors (e.g. incompatible units, division by 0, overflow, and the like; overflow can happen during parsing!).
 * Accept more number input formats.
+* Investigate precision when values are large.
 * Documentation (features / interesting things; usage; the grammar, example files + ability to execute files; DISPATCH TABLE (functions))
 * Put it on PyPI.
 * An interpreter!
 Including special commands for showing the environment, clearing the environment, etc.
+* Lazy combinatorics type.